cathschmidt/int-2-site/syllabus/index.md

 This course focuses on interaction design with projects that are based online.
 Questions asked during the course include:

+— Is it specific?
+— Is it memorable?
-— Is it specific?— Is it memorable?— Does it communicate the idea through its form?
+— Does it communicate the idea through its form?

  _(This course has a formal emphasis, using what knowledge students have about composition, typography, and hierarchy as a basis.)_